There aren’t many students who will say they have enough money.

 Similar to the Nielsen (above), the MobileXpression app is designed for the iPad, and again monitors your activities in return for rewards.

 If you want to be a little more involved in an app, I recommend AppTrailers which is an app that lets you watch video trailers of apps to get points.

 You won’t make major money, but maybe a few bucks a day which you can collect with PayPal or Amazon gift codes.

-If you’re a sports buff, prove it and win money using ESPN Streak for the Cash app.
+If you’re a sports buff, prove it and win money using Streak for the Cash site.

 D) Earn Rewards

 There are a few dozen legitimate websites and rewards programs that can help you make a little pocket money by doing mainly things you already do online.

 And while these won’t earn you enough to pay for your college, they can make you enough to cover some of your tuition fees.